dashdash-chat/dashdash-web/README.md

   * `sudo supervisord -c /vagrant/web-env/web/shared/supervisord.conf` or `sudo supervisord -c /home/ec2-user/web-env/web/shared/secrets/supervisord.conf`
   * Wait a moment, and then verify that `supervisorctl -c /home/ec2-user/web-env/web/shared/`(`secrets/`)`supervisord.conf status` lists gunicorn as running
   * If nginx is running and working properly, you should be able to visit http://dev.vine.im/supervisor/ or http://vine.im/supervisor/ and control supervisor from the browser.
+  * Be sure to check on the SQS queue permissions before starting Celery!
+You'll probably need to give the right AWS IAM user permissions to create queues, since one of them uses the box's name in it.

 To Run the Web Server
 ---------------------